-Press for Jesus and the Abolitionists:
+Conversations and press on Jesus and the Abolitionists:

 This is a book, at once, of love and radicality.
 Stokes offers a unique voice into the ways Christianity and the teachings of Jesus necessitate an anarchist worldview.
 There is a forthright demand, via a Christian ethic of love, to renounce the violence and domination of the state, while simultaneously creating something more loving, more caring.
 Indeed, I felt loved reading this book, reading of Stokes’ life, of the beautifully necessary entanglement of Christianity and anarchism.
 And in that love, I felt radicalized.
 And you will too.
 I promise.